isomerpages/mol-services/_government-services/06-manage-finances/06c-overview-cpf.md

       <input type="checkbox" id="self-employed">
       <label class="tab-label" for="self-employed">About the Self-Employed Scheme</label>
       <div class="tab-content">
-      <p>If you have your own business, work for yourself, and are in the position to realise a business profit or loss, you are considered a <b>Self-Employed Person</b>.</p><p> Being self-employed, you do not receive regular MediSave contributions from employers.
-It is therefore important to contribute regularly and make sure you have sufficient MediSave savings for your future healthcare needs.</p><p> You can also make voluntary contributions to your other CPF accounts under the <a target="_blank" href="https://www.cpf.gov.sg/Members/Schemes/schemes/self-employed-scheme/self-employed-matters">CPF Self-employed Scheme</a>.</p>
+      <p>If you own a business, work for yourself and are in the position to realise a business profit or loss, you are considered a Self-Employed Person (SEP).
+As you do not receive regular MediSave contributions from employers, it is important to contribute regularly to MediSave to ensure you have sufficient savings for future healthcare needs.
+You can also make voluntary contributions to your other CPF accounts under the <a target="_blank" href="https://www.cpf.gov.sg/Members/Schemes/schemes/self-employed-scheme/self-employed-matters">Self-Employed Scheme</a>.</p>
     </div>
   </div>
   <div class="tab">
       <input type="checkbox" id="calc">
-      <label class="tab-label" for="calc">Self-Employed MediSave Contribution Calculator</label>
+      <label class="tab-label" for="calc">How Much Do You Need to Contribute to MediSave?</label>
       <div class="tab-content">
-      <p>To find out how much you need to contribute, use this <a target="_blank" href="https://www.cpf.gov.sg/eSvc/Web/Schemes/SelfEmployedMedisaveContribution/SelfEmployedMedisaveContributionLanding">Self-Employed MediSave Contribution Calculator</a>.</p>
+      <p>Use the <a target="_blank" href="https://www.cpf.gov.sg/eSvc/Web/Schemes/SelfEmployedMedisaveContribution/SelfEmployedMedisaveContributionLanding">Self-Employed MediSave Contribution Calculator</a> to find out how much you need to contribute.</p>
 </div>
 </div>
 </div>